raspishake/rsudp/README.md

 Generally, if you are sending data inside a local network, there will not be any router firewall to pass data through.
 If you are sending data to another network, you will almost certainly have to forward data through a firewall in order to receive it.
 Raspberry Shake cannot help you figure out how to set up your router to do this.
 Contact your ISP or network administrator, or consult your router's manual for help setting up port forwarding.

 **Note: this program has not been tested to run on the Raspberry Shake itself.** Raspberry Shake is not liable to provide support for any strange Shake behavior should you choose to do this.
+This program is intended to run on a separate RPi or workstation, and for the Raspberry Shake to cast data to that computer.

 ## Installation